 €€ | Jewish Bakery | Family Friendly | Kosher

 This small bakery is a cornerstone of the Jewish community in Rome and I mean that both figuratively and literally.
-They make many delicious treats inside which has earned them international praise.
-They are best known for two things.
+They make many delicious treats, which has earned them international praise.
+They’re best known for two things.